raffato/terraform-modules/README.md

 # terraform-modules
-A collection of example terraform modules
+A collection of example terraform modules for use with the [Terraform Hiera demo](https://github.com/raffato/terraform-hiera-demo/)